cmohge1/lrbs-digital-scholarly-editing/day_2_plan.md

 2. Schematron.
 3. ODD.

-<schemaSpec>, <moduleRef>, <elementSpec>, <classSpec> and others) combine formal XML declarations for inclusion in a DTD or Schema with detailed documentation and examples, for inclusion in a technical manual about the encoding scheme being specified.
+The TEI has elements such as `<schemaSpec>`, `<moduleRef>`, `<elementSpec>`, `<classSpec>` and others) combine formal XML declarations for inclusion in a DTD or Schema with detailed documentation and examples, for inclusion in a technical manual about the encoding scheme being specified.
 For this reason, a document using these elements is informally known as an ODD

 ODD files (One Document Does it all) are TEI customisation files that serve as a source for the derivation of